-The second problem is that the Fisher vector is usually learned with respect to a Gaussian mixture model (GMM).
 Since CNN features are high dimensional, it is impractical to rely on Gaussians of full covariance.
 Instead, the mixture components are chosen to have diagonal covariance.
-This creates problems when the feature manifold is nonlinear.
-In this case, a large number of diagonal GMM components are required and the Fisher vector is very high dimensional.
+This creates problems when the feature manifold is nonponents are required and the Fisher vector is very high dimensional.
 This is indeed the norm for computer vision applications, where Fisher vectors usually have several thousand dimensions.
-While the CNN is trained to produce linearly separable responses to the different classes, there is no guarantee CNN feature distributions are prone to modeling with the diagonal GMM.
-On the contrary, given the highly non-linear feature transformation implemented by a deep CNN, this is unlikely.
-Hence, a Fisher vector based on the diagonal-GMM is likely to be very high dimensional and potentially sub-optimal for scene classification.
+While the CNN is trained to produce linearly separable responses to the different classes, there is no guarantee CNN feature distributions are prone to modon the diagonal-GMM is likely to be very high dimensional classification. and potentially sub-optimal for scene classification.

 Recently, some works have attempted to solve these problems.
-One possibility is to bypass the Fisher vector altogether.
-For example, [7] proposed a compact bilinear pooling (CBP) mechanism that enables end-to-end training by simple backpropagation.
-While this was shown applicable to scene classification, the performance of CBP is inferior to those of previous approaches, such as the semantic Fisher vector of [5] or the sparse coding methods of [18], for equivalent object CNNs.
-Another possibility is to embed the Fisher vector in the CNN architecture, by deriving a neural network implementation of its equations.
-[1] proposed the NetVLAD, an embedded implementation of the VLAD descriptor, and [26] proposed the Deep FisherNet, an embedded implementation of the GMM Fisher vector.
-However, to avoid the difficulties of the complete Fisher vector, these methods make approximations, such as disregarding covariance structure (VLAD) or using crude approximations of posterior mixture probabilities (Deep FisherNet).
-These approximations can be quite sub-optimal.
+One possibility is to bypass the Fisher vector In this section, we review the main ideas behind the altogether.
+For example, [7] proposed a compact bilinear MFA-FV. pooling (CBP) mechanism that enables end-to-end training by simple backpropagation.
+While this was shown applica- 2.1.
+Mixture of Factor Analyzers ble to scene classification, the performance of CBP is inferior to those of previous approaches, such as the semantic Fisher vector of [5] or the sparse coding methods of [18], for equivalent object CNNs.
+Another possibility is to embed the Fisher vector in the CNN architecture, by deriving a neural can be explained by a small number d < D of hidden or lanetwork implementation of its equations.
+[1] proposed the tent factors, usually represented as a factor vector $z \in \mathbb{R}^d$ .
+NetVLAD, an embedded implementation of the VLAD de-Observations x are assumed to be sampled according to the scriptor, and [26] proposed the Deep FisherNet, an embedded implementation of the GMM Fisher vector.
+However, to avoid the difficulties of the complete Fisher vector, these methods make approximations, such as disregarding covari-where $\mu$ is the mean value of $x, \Lambda \in \mathbb{R}^{D \times d}$ is a fac-